pyinfra-dev/pyinfra/docs/cli.md

 #### Printing output in color

-If you are developing a deploy script, and want to print the ouput in a differnt color, you can use [click](https://click.palletsprojects.com) like this:
+If you are developing a deploy script, and want to print the ouput in a different color, you can use [click](https://click.palletsprojects.com) like this:

 ```sh